 wget --verbose -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add –

-Install (here installing PostgreSQL version 11, which you can of course change):
+Install (here installing PostgreSQL version 11):

 apt-get update